Real Mother of the Bride Dresses That Inspire!

 Something Old, Something New

-When Lori’s daughter, Emily, was married last June she made the very sentimental and heartwarming choice to wear her mom’s wedding dress from 30 years prior. ( see photo, far right)
+When Lori’s daughter, Emily, was married last June, she made the very sentimental and heartwarming choice to wear her mom’s wedding dress from 30 years prior. ( see photo, far right) With the help of a very talented seamstress, they modified the puffy “linebacker” shoulders and sleeves, as well as the considerable ballgown skirt.

-Lori’s Mother of the Bride dress was very pretty too.
+The revised wedding dress turned out beautifully, and Emily looked stunning.
+Lori told me that it was an honor for her daughter to wear her dress.
+And can you believe how white it was after 30Mother?
+Lori’s Mother of the Bride dress is beautiful, too.
 She wore a navy, floral knee-length dress that she bought at Belk.
-It was very simple, incredibly comfortable, and appropriate for the outdoor venue.
-And the best part is, Lori plans to wear the dress to celebrate Easter this year!
+It was straightforward, incredibly comfortable, and appropriate for the outdoor venue.
+And the best part is that Lori plans to wear the dress to celebrate Easter this year!

 Love At First Sight